-- LegalAid NSW has a Mortgage Hardship Service. - LegalAid can assist people who are at risk of losing their home because they can't pay their mortgage or because a guarantee is being forced against them. - The National Debt Helpline can direct you to a financial counsellor for free, confidential, and independent advice and assistance.
+- LegalAid NSW has a Mortgage Hardship Service.
+LegalAid can assist people who are at risk of losing their home because they can't pay their mortgage or because a guarantee is being forced against them. - The National Debt Helpline can direct you to a financial counsellor for free, confidential, and independent advice and assistance.
 Call them on 1800 007 007.

-Support for healthcare and disability
+Support for healthcare & disability

-There are a number of payments and support available to access Medicare and some health services at a low or no cost.
-There is also help for people with disability or if you're caring for someone.
+There are a number of payments and supports available to access Medicare and some health services at low or no cost.
+There is also help for people with a disability or if you're caring for someone who has a disability.

-Most financial support can be found online at Services Australia (https://www.servicesaustralia.gov.au)
+Most financial support can be found online at Services Australia www.servicesaustralia.gov.au